barryclark/jekyll-now/_posts/2018-05-28-HackTM18_festival_for_geeks.md

 For example I've talked to two guys, who wrote a 3D third person game from scratch in C# and Unity about how they did it and what you have to consider while doing so, as I was always interested in learning about this.

 Another example about the passion for software and/or technical projects in a Hackathon is the dedication to the Hackathon project itself.
-Most of the participants haven't slept, coded for 17h straight on Saturday and fall asleep under the table.
+Most of the participants haven't slept, coded for 17h straight on Saturday and fell asleep under the table.
 Let's say you saw people being delighted by a nice interface description or code, that simply works.

 ### Pitching your project